ComputerEnterprisesInc/GitHub-Copilot-Fundamentals-100/lab-handouts/lab4-code-refactoring.md

 }
 ```

+**Note: The code provided by GitHub Copilot may not be perfect.
+You may need to make some adjustments to the code to ensure it works correctly.
+The code may also look differently than the above example**

 4. Analyze the changes made to the code by GitHub Copilot Chat.
 What has changed?

 - Here, GitHub Copilot removed the n parameter from the Sum method since it's not needed.
 Instead, the Copilot used a for-each loop to iterate over the array.
 As a result, the code is easier to comprehend and more concise.